-Prestigious products: Here we show you products you have recently viewed.
+Products viewed: This is where we show you products that you have recently viewed.

-Shipping address: We will ask you to provide them, for example to determine the shipping costs before you place an order, and to send the order to you.
+Shipping address: We will ask you to provide this, for example, to determine shipping costs before you place an order and to send you the order.

-When you shop with us, we will ask you to provide information such as your name, billing and shipping address, email address and phone number, credit card information/payment details, and optional account information such as username and password.
+When you shop with us, we will ask you to provide information such as your name, billing and shipping address, email address and phone number, credit card details/payment details and optional account information such as username and password.
 We use this information for the following purposes:

 - Set up your account for our shop

-- Send marketing messages when you want to receive them
+- Sending you marketing messages when you want to receive them

-When you create an account with us, we store your name, address, email address, and phone number.
-This information will be used to complete your payment information for future orders.
+When you create an account with us, we store your name, address, email address and telephone number.
+This information will be used to fill in payment information for future orders.

-We usually store information about you for as long as we need and are required to store it for the purpose of collection and use.
+We usually store information about you for as long as we need and are required to store it for the purpose for which it was collected and used.
 For example, we store order information for XXX years for tax and billing purposes.
-This includes your name, email address, billing and shipping address.
+This includes your name, email address and billing and shipping address.

-We also store comments or ratings if you choose to leave them.
+We also store comments or reviews if you choose to leave them.

-Members of our team have access to the information you provide to us.
+Members of our team have access to the information you provide.
 For example, both administrators and shop managers can access the following:

-Order information such as products purchased, the time of purchase, and the shipping address; and
+Order information such as products purchased, the time of purchase, and shipping address; and

-Customer information such as your name, email address, billing and shipping information.
+Customer information such as your name, email address, and billing and shipping information.